wisderfin/TinyURL/README.md

-# TinyURL
+# TiniURL

-Simple URL shortening service
+TinyURL is a simple link shortening service that does not collect your data.